 We’ve already had one fight.
 That’s one sign of a good book.
 If the reviews can be believed, it’s to be expected.
-For everyone who loves My Struggle, there is someone else burning it.
+For everyone who loves My Struggle, someone else burning it.
 People pay big money for press like that.

-How’s I come to learn of this Scandinavian marvel?
+How’d I come to learn of this Scandinavian marvel?
 I read a review of the recently published Book 4 in the NY Times, hustled over to Amazon to check our the reviews, and then traipsed straight to Barnes and Noble to buy Book 1.
 No Nook download this time.
 I want to hold the book and have something with weight I could talk to and scribble in.
 Something to save as a record.
 When I brought it home and started reading, Mal wanted to know what the fuss was.
 I gave her the elevator pitch and when I set the book down she picked it up, read a couple paragraphs, and got that glow in her eyes.
 The glow that makes the kids clean their room without complaint and without being asked.

 “I know you.
 I know how you get wrapped up in a book and an author and everything he talks about.”
 There was that edge in her voice to let me know that this was not a two way conversation: I know you.